MicrosoftDocs/security/compass/incident-response-process.md

 ### Operations

-For security operations aspects of incident response, here are some critical success factors:
+For security operations aspects of incident response, here are some goals to consider:

 - Staying focused